mcandocia/SketchClassification/README.txt

 How to configure software:

 0. Set up a Postgresql Database, changing the info in dbinfo.py to match this.

 0.5.
 Set up theano.
 You will probably want to use a guide for this.
-Make sure       that you have GPU enabled under ~/.theanorc or whatever your config file
-     should be. floatX should be set to float32 for the GPU
+Make sure         that you have GPU enabled under ~/.theanorc or whatever your config file should be. floatX should be set to float32 for the GPU.
 1. Have your RGBA PNG files in a directory.
 Currently class is detected by the filename being in the structure of [classname]__[other text].png.
 The double underscore is necessary.
-2. Configure export_filenames_to_postgres.py to match the image types you want. * NOFLIP_IMAGES contains classes that do not have horizontal symmetry
+2. Configure export_filenames_to_postgres.py to match the image types you want.
+ * NOFLIP_IMAGES contains classes that do not have horizontal symmetry
  * BASIC_IMAGES contains classes that are so simple that fewer strokes will be added as imperfections as to avoid too much confusion during training.
  * Change the beginning of main() if you plan on using a non-Postgres database to store image metadata
  * Change the string in files_list to the directory containing your images.